angrykoala/wendigo/README.md

 })
 ```

-> Keep in mind that using Date as a functions (`Date()`) is not supported by mocked dates.
-It is recommended to use timestamps to avoid problems with different timezones between the browser and Node.
+> Keep in mind that there may be different timezones between the browser and Node.
+Using timestamps is recommended.

 **clearDateMock()**
 Clears the date mock, if any, returning to the native Date object.